Instant Pot Mashed Potatoes

 Fluffy and white, mashed potatoes are a classic favorite.
 Instant Pot mashed potatoes can be prepared in half the time and turn out perfectly every time.
 You’ll be amazed!

 Don’t you love mashed potatoes?
 They’re classic.
-Mounds of steaming fluffy white potatoes drizzled with butter or gravy, accompanying a well-prepared steak, fried chicken, a slice of meatloaf, or short ribs just can’t be beat.
+Mounds of steaming fluffy white potatoes drizzled with butter or gravy, accompanying a well-prepared steak, lemon garlic pork medallions, a slice of meatloaf, soy glazed baked salmon, or beef short ribs just can’t be beat.

 I’ll admit that when I was a little kid, my mom made me try mashed potatoes and I gagged.
 French fries were the only potato for me.
 I was not a fan of mashed potatoes for quite awhile but I’ve come to appreciate mashed potatoes as one of the many delicious ways to eat this unassuming underground tuber.

 I don’t make mashed potatoes very often though.
 They’re kind of a special occasion dish for our family (I’m thinking of Thanksgiving!).
 Maybe some of you cook them for every dinner if your family members are “meat and potatoes” kind of of people.

 Special occasion or every night, these Instant Pot mashed potatoes will change the way you cook potatoes.
 I guarantee it!
 No more big pots on the stove, waiting forever for the potatoes to come to a boil, having them foam and run over on your stove (the WORST), and waiting for what seems like forever for them to get soft enough to make lump free mashed potatoes.